zwave-js/zwave-js-ui/docs/getting-started/rpi-docker-howto.md

 Set as follows:

 	Name = anyything you want, this is just an identifier host url = mqt://<ip address of MQTT instance>
-  port = - 1883 (this is default for mosquitto etc, change as needed) reconnect period (ms) = 500 prefix = zwavejs2mqtt (this can be anything you want and must not conflict) qos = 1 (i saw somwhere a recommendation it should be 1, not sure if thats true) retain = disbaled (i have no idea why) store = enabled (i have no idea why) clean = disabled (i have no idea why) auth = disabled (only needed if you configured your MQTT to use auth, by default things like mosquitto don't seem to be configured that way)
+	port = - 1883 (this is default for mosquitto etc, change as needed) reconnect period (ms) = 500
+	prefix = zwavejs2mqtt (this can be anything you want and must not conflict) qos = 1 (i saw somwhere a recommendation it should be 1, not sure if thats true) retain = enabled (as recommended for Hass) store = enabled (i have no idea why) clean = disabled (i have no idea why) auth = disabled (only needed if you configured your MQTT to use auth, by default things like mosquitto don't seem to be configured that way)
+Click Save!

-# Configure Gateway
+# Configure Gateway (assumin for Home Assitant)
-TO DO
+Click the cog in the UI
+expand Gateway
+Set as follows:

+	Type = ValueID topics
+	Payload type = Entire Z-Wave Value Object
+	Use node names instead of numeric node ID = disabled (i prefer it enabled, but there are issues updating the nodes names, so leave ad disabled unless you reall want this)
+	Send zwave events = disabled (i don't why)
+	Inlcude Node info = enabled
+	discovery prefix = zwavejs2mqtt (no idea why, copied from an article i saw) ignore location = disabled
+	ignore status updated = disabled
+	Hass discovery = enabled (because this guide assume Hass) Retained discovery = disabled (somoene told me to set this this way, not sure what best practice is Click Save!

+Dont forget to make sure you setup MQTT in Hass as per instructions